alleyinteractive/irving/CONTRIBUTING.md

 ## Git Workflow and Branches
 Specific branches will be used for specific purposes in this repo.
 Considering this, the lifecycle of a new feature, bugfix, etc. should largely follow the steps below.

-### If you are a community contributor:
+### Set up process
-1. Fork the Irving repo.
+1. Fork or clone the Irving repo.
 2. `git checkout master` - Check out the NPM package release branch.
 3. `npm run develop:prepare` - If you have run this script in the past, you can skip this step.
 Run this at the root of the Irving repo to prepare the irving repo for development. **IMPORTANT NOTE** this script is memory intensive and may take time, but you should only ever need to run it once.
 Get up and make yourself some coffee or a cocktail and just let it run!
 This script will:
   * Run `npm install`.